ola-zbieranska/easy-free-dashboard-app/README.md

 ## Application preview

-The application is available online on Heroku.
+The application is available online on Heroku.<br>
 You can view it by clicking [here](https://easy-dashboard-decc90fbd66e.herokuapp.com/home).

 ## Local installation